gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/example.rst

 	iterm2.connection.Connection().run(main, sys.argv)

-The `if` statement is a bit of standard Python boilerplate; you can ignore it as its condition will always be True.
+The `if` statement is a bit of standard Python boilerplate; you can ignore it as its condition will always be `True`.

 The next line establishes a websocket connection to iTerm2 and then runs your `main` function, passing it `sys.argv` which holds the command-line arguments.